-NOTE 10.
+NOTE 11.
 REGULATORY AND CAPITAL ADEQUACY

 As a savings and loan holding company, we are subject to extensive regulation, supervision and examination by the Federal Reserve Board.
 The Bank is a federally chartered savings association.
-As such, the Bank is subject to extensive regulation, supervision and examination by the Office of the Comptroller of the Currency ("OCC"), which is its primary regulator, and by the Consumer Financial Protection Bureau ("CFPB").
+As such, the Bank is subject to extensive regulation, supervision and examination by the OCC, which is its primary regulator, and by the Consumer Financial Protection Bureau ("CFPB").
 In addition, the Bank, as an insured depository institution, is supervised by the Federal Deposit Insurance Corporation.

 As a savings and loan holding company, we historically have not been required to maintain any specific amount of minimum capital.
-Beginning as early as 2015, however, we expect that we will be subject to capital requirements similar to those applicable to the Bank.
+Beginning as early as 2015, however, we expect that we will be subject to capital requirements under the applicable U.S. Basel III capital rules.
 See Note 10.
-Regulatory and Capital Adequacy to our 2013 annual combined financial statements for additional information on these capital requirements.
+Regulatory and Capital Adequacy to our 2013 annual combined financial statements in our Registration Statement for additional information on these capital requirements.

 Failure to meet minimum capital requirements can initiate certain mandatory and, possibly, additional discretionary actions by regulators that, if undertaken, could limit our business activities and have a material adverse effect on our financial statements.
-Under capital adequacy guidelines, the Bank must meet specific capital guidelines that involve quantitative measures of the Bank's assets, liabilities, and certain off-balance-sheet items as calculated under regulatory accounting practices.
+Under capital adequacy guidelines, the Bank must meet specific capital guidelines that involve quantitative measures of the Bank's assets, liabilities and certain off-balance-sheet items as calculated under regulatory accounting practices.
 The Bank's capital amounts and classifications are also subject to qualitative judgments by the regulators about components, risk weightings and other factors.